nrasch/nrasch.github.io/_posts/2020-07-04-beginning-of-sprint-analysis.md

 I have then summed the total amount of funds spent on the sprint based on assumed labor costs, computed the ratios against the whole, as well as describing the cost per story point based on the team's forecasted velocity for the sprint.

 We could obviously be much more granular with the expenditures towards business value.
 However, in this situation I was dealing with a department saddled with technical debt and support issues.
-My first goal was to keep things simple at first to highlight the support costs that were occurring, and help members of the business understand how much potential customer value was being drained away by fixes and code cleanups.
+My first goal was to keep things simple at first to highlight the non value generating costs that were occurring, and help members of the business understand how much potential customer value was being drained away by fixes and code cleanups.

-Once that shift in perspective is accomplished it would make sense to then bin the value adding activities in a more partitioned way for deeper [ROI](https://www.investopedia.com/terms/r/returnoninvestment.asp) analysis.
+Once that shift in perspective was accomplished it would make sense to then bin the value adding activities in a more partitioned way for deeper [ROI](https://www.investopedia.com/terms/r/returnoninvestment.asp) analysis.

 ### Story Point Analysis